 Air conditioners transfer heat while circulating refrigerant between the indoor and outdoor units.

-Although there are various types of refrigerants, R-32 is a new refrigerant currently receiving the most interest.
+Although there are various types of refrigerants, R-32 is a balanced refrigerant currently receiving attention.

 Because R-32 efficiently conveys heat, it can reduce electricity consumption up to approximately 10% compared to that of air conditioners using refrigerant R-22.
 Furthermore, compared to the refrigerants widely used today such as R-22 and R-410A, R-32 has a global warming potential (GWP) that is one-third lower and is remarkable for its low environmental impact.